 According to ESG, companies that implement XDR see 50% fewer successful attacks.
 For a CISO evaluated on performance, the ability to see the entire IT environment and respond faster to threats will help maintain a strong security posture.

-Organizations often do not have proper authentication and authorization rights in place for its employees.
-As we all learned when Edward Snowden leaked highly classified information from the NSA, it’s dangerous to give privileged access to employees or contractors who don’t need it to do their jobs.
+Organisations often do not have proper authentication and authorisation rights in place for its employees.
+As we all learnt when Edward Snowden leaked highly classified information from the NSA, it’s dangerous to give privileged access to employees or contractors who don’t need it to do their jobs.

 As such, CISOs need to pay close attention to the ratio of privileged users to non-privileged users.
 If there are too many privileged users in a company’s IT environment, the business opens itself up to insider threats.
 Additionally, privileged users are a gold mine for malicious hackers, giving them access to more sensitive data if they can steal the login information of privileged users.

 Most CISOs now follow the principle of least privilege, where IT grants users the permissions they need to do their jobs, and nothing more.
 But many cybersecurity teams still monitor privileged users manually by doing once-a-year user access audits.
 To avoid another Snowden, there should be an automated process to turn off credentials whenever any privileged users leave the company or even move around within the organisation.

 The need to automate access rights has spawned a zero trust security approach.
 The appeal of zero trust to CISOs is that it validates the risk and health of every single user or device before connecting them to a network.
 After the connection is made, a zero trust architecture continually monitors the health of the device, user identity or application.
 If anything changes, the connection will be automatically terminated to limit the impact if a malicious hacker takes over a user account.

 Much like with XDR for detection and response, a zero trust approach for managing user access gives CISOs the visibility, automation and continuous monitoring to stay ahead of data breaches.